mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 ### Filtering header fields

-In general, augmented artifacts should not be allowed to override most headers from the original artifact, because this may be insecure.
-But some headers may need to be overrideable so that the update module can be provided with the context it needs to install the augmented artifact.
+In general, augmented Artifacts should not be allowed to override most headers from the original Artifact, because this may be insecure.
+But some headers may need to be overrideable so that the update module can be provided with the context it needs to install the augmented Artifact.

 To permit specific header fields to be overridden, Mender calls the update module like this: